Three-velocity coalescing ballistic annihilation: Recursion

 \section{Recursion}

-Unless stated otherwise, all of the events we consider are one-sided on $(0,\infty)$.
-Accordingly, we drop the subscript $(0,\infty)$ from our event notation.
 We begin by stating and proving the two main tools for obtaining a recursive expression for $q$.

-\begin{proposition}[Mass Transport Principle] \thlabel{prop:mtp} Define a non-negative random variable Z(m,n) for integers $m,n \in$ Z such that its distribution is diagonally invariant under translation, i.e., for any integer $\ell$, $Z(m+\ell,n+\ell)$ has the same distribution as $Z(m,n)$.
+\begin{proposition}[Mass Transport Principle] \thlabel{prop:mtp} Consider a family of non-negative random variables Z(m,n) for integers $m,n \in \Z$ such that its distribution is diagonally invariant under translation, i.e., for any integer $\ell$, $Z(m+\ell,n+\ell)$ has the same distribution as $Z(m,n)$.
 Then for each $m \in \Z:$

 \end{proposition} \begin{proof} Using Fubini's theorem and translation invariance of $\E [Z(m,n)]$, we obtain

 \end{proof}

 \begin{proposition} \thlabel{prop:mc} Let $c = 1- (a+b)$.
 The following equations hold so long as the parameters in the denominators are nonzero: